IDSIA/brainstorm/docs/walkthrough.rst

     getter_tr = Minibatches(100, default=ds['training']['default'][:], targets=ds['training']['targets'][:])
     getter_va = Minibatches(100, default=ds['validation']['default'][:], targets=ds['validation']['targets'][:])

-Now we use a helper tool to easily create two important layers.
-The first is an ``Input`` layer which takes external inputs named "default" and "targets" (these names are used by the tool by default, but can be specified if different).
-Every brainstorm layer has a name, and this layer will simply be named 'Input'.
+In the next step we use a simple helper tool to create two important layers.
+The first layer is an ``Input`` layer which takes external inputs named "default" and "targets" (these names are the default names used by this tool and can be altered by specifying different names).
+Every layer in brainstorm has a name, and by default this layer will simply be named 'Input'.

-The second is the final fully-connected layer which produces 10 outputs, and is given the name 'Output_projection' by the tool by default.

-In the background, the tool adds a ``SoftmaxCE`` layer (named 'Output' by default) which will apply the softmax function and compute the appropriate cross-entropy loss using the targets.
-It also wires this loss to a ``Loss`` layer, marking that this is a loss that will be minimized.
+The second layer is the fully-connected output layer which produces 10 outputs, and is assigned the name 'Output_projection' by default.
+In the background, a ``SoftmaxCE`` layer (named 'Output' by default) is added, which will apply the softmax function and compute the appropriate cross-entropy loss using the targets.
+At the same time this loss is wired to a ``Loss`` layer, which marks that this is a value to be minimized.

 .. code-block:: python

     inp, fc = bs.tools.get_in_out_layers('classification', (32, 32, 3), 10)

-We can wire up our network using the ``>>`` operator.
-The layer syntaxes should be self-explanatory.
+In brainstorm we can wire up our network by using the ``>>`` operator.
+The layer syntaxes below should be self-explanatory.
 Any layer connected to other layers can now be passed to ``from_layer`` to create a new network.
-Note that we also name each layer.
-These names will be used later.
+Note that each layer is assigned a name, which will be used later.

 .. code-block:: python